Arthur151/ROMP/README.md

 - **Easy to use:** We provide user friendly testing API and webcam demos.

 ### News
-*2021/7/15: Adding support for an elegant context manager to run code in a notebook via [this pull](https://github.com/Arthur151/ROMP/pull/58) from [Gavin Gray](https://github.com/gngdb).
+*2021/7/15: Adding support for an elegant context manager to run code in a notebook.*  See [Colab demo](https://colab.research.google.com/drive/1oz9E6uIbj4udOPZvA1Zi9pFx0SWH_UXg) for the details.
 *2021/4/19: Adding support for textured SMPL mesh using [vedo](https://github.com/marcomusy/vedo).* See [visualization.md](docs/visualization.md) for the details.
 *2021/3/30: 1.0 version.* Rebuilding the code.
 Release the ResNet-50 version and evaluation on 3DPW.
 *2020/11/26: Optimization for person-person occlusion.* Small changes for video support.